Overview

 Giving your permission (consent)

 We want to involve you in decisions about your care and treatment.
-If you decide to have a dental implant, we ask you to sign a consent form.
-This says that you agree to have the treatment and understand what it involves.
+If you decide to have the procedure or treatment, we will ask you to sign a consent form.
+This says that you understand what is involved and agree to have the treatment.

 Other treatment options